MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Horizon Worlds [instances](#instances) run as a *distributed systems* with multiple machines involved.
 Each machine is called a **client**.
 Clients have the full [scene graph](#scene-graph), can [run code](#scripting), and have a [Player](#players) associated with them.

 There are two types of clients:
   * **Player Devices**: a client associated with a human player.
-These clients receive player input, can run [local scripts](#local-and-default-scripts), [render](#late-frame-phase) the world from their player's camera / eyes every frame, and [synchronize](#late-frame-pahse) data with Meta's servers.
+These clients receive player input, can run [local scripts](#local-and-default-scripts), [render](#synchronization-phase) the world from their player's camera / eyes every frame, and [synchronize](#late-frame-pahse) data with Meta's servers.
 For a mobile player the device is their phone or tablet, for a PC or web-based player it is the computer and for a VR user this is their headset (or their computer if they are tethered).
   * **Server**: a special client that lives on Meta's servers.
 It's associated player is the special [server player](#server-player).
 The server client runs all [default scripts and local scripts on entities owned by the server player](#local-and-default-scripts).
-The server operates just like player devices except that it skips [rendering](#late-frame-phase) at the end of each frame.
+The server operates just like player devices except that it skips [rendering](#synchronization-phase) at the end of each frame.

 Some [built-in CodeBlockEvents](#built-in-code-block-events) can only be connected to on the server (such as [OnPlayerEnterWorld](#player-entering-and-exiting-a-world)) whereas others can only be connected to on a player device (such as [OnPlayerEnteredFocusedInteraction](#focused-interaction)).

 <mark>TODO</mark> Other APIs that have client-affinity?

-### Simulation frame rate differences

-Worlds run [fixed sequence of actions each frame](#frame-sequence).
-The number of frames that occur per second is called the **frame rate** and is abbreviated "fps" for "frames per second".
-The time it takes to run each frame is the *frame time* (the time per frame).

-$$\text{frame rate} = \frac{1}{\text{frame time}}$$
+!!! info Client have varying frame rates.

-[Clients](#clients-devices-and-the-server) don't all have the same frame rate!
-For example, the server (typically) runs at 60 frames per second and some VR headsets run at 72 frames per second.
-It's possible, and very likely, that **scripts execute *more frequently* on player devices than they do on the server**.
+    The server typically runs at 60 frames per second.
+Quest VR headsets run at 72 fps.
+Do not rely on or hardcode specific frame rates.
+There's more information in the [frame rate](#frame-rate) section.

-If you need to know the frame time, e.g. to run your simulations or animations, **do not rely on a specific frame rate or frame time**.
-Use the `deltaTime` provided by [onPrePhysicsUpdate and onUpdate](#run-every-frame-prephysics-and-onupdate) to get the time, in seconds, since the last frame (the last frame time).

 ## Entity Ownership
 Each entity in the world is owned by exactly one [client](#clients-devices-and-the-server).
 An entity's owner: